TheAppWizard/Restmenu-API/README.md

-# 🍽️ Restores Recipe API
+# 🍽️ Restmenu Recipe API

 Welcome to the **Restores Recipe API**!
 This API allows you to manage a collection of recipes, including creating, retrieving, updating, and deleting them.